-\textit{Experimental Results}---We evaluate the logical error rate (LER) performance of the proposed HQMT for the surface codes under the depolarizing noise model.
-In all experiments, the HQMT model is configured with transformer blocks consisting of $N=3$ layers and a model dimension of $d_{\text{model}}=128$.
-To maintain parameter efficiency, two transformer blocks share the same set of weight parameters.
-We first benchmark our model against the classical Minimum Weight Perfect Matching (MWPM) algorithm~\cite{dennis2002topological} and two representative neural network architectures: the FFNN~\cite{varsamopoulos2018decoding} and CNN~\cite{jung2024convolutional}.
+We evaluate the LER performance of the proposed QCT for the surface codes under the depolarizing noise model.
+In all experiments, we choose transformer blocks with $N=8$ layers, $D_{\text{e}}=64$, and $D_{\text{m}}=128$.
+We first benchmark our model against the classical MWPM algorithm~\cite{dennis2002topological} and two representative neural network architectures: the FFNN~\cite{varsamopoulos2018decoding} and CNN~\cite{jung2024convolutional}.

 Fig.~\ref{fig_ler_comparison} illustrates the decoding performance on surface codes with distances $d \in \{5, 7, 9\}$.
 Note that the total number of possible syndrome patterns the decoder should handle scales exponentially as $2^{d^2-1}$.
 Despite this increasing complexity, QCT consistently outperforms the baseline decoders across all tested distances.
 Notably, the performance gap between QCT and the other methods widens as the code distance increases, highlighting the scalability of the proposed structure-aware architecture.
 These results demonstrate that, just as transformer architectures have shown superiority over FFNNs and CNNs in various domains, they also exhibit strong potential and serve as a promising architecture for QEC.

-To further validate its performance, we compare HQMT with the BP+OSD~\cite{panteleev2021degenerate}, a widely adopted baseline~\cite{roffe2020decoding, higgott2023improved, poulin2019neural, jung2025topological}.
-For this comparison, we employ the quaternary version of BP with iteration $20$.
-The results in Fig.~\ref{fig_with_bp_osd} show that HQMT maintains a clear performance advantage over BP+OSD across all tested code distances.
+To further validate its performance, we compare QCT with the BP+OSD algorithm, a widely adopted baseline~\cite{roffe2020decoding, higgott2023improved, poulin2019neural, jung2025topological}.
+For this comparison, we employ the quaternary BP~\cite{LaiKuo2021} with maximum $20$ iterations.
+As demonstrated in Fig.~\ref{fig_with_bp_osd}, QCT outperforms BP+OSD by a substantial margin across all code distances.
 These results confirm that QCT achieves superior decoding performance, outperforming both advanced neural decoders and the BP+OSD baseline.
 By applying qubit-centric embedding rather than stabilizer-centric perspective, QCT effectively captures the complex topological correlations of errors, establishing a new benchmark for quantum error correction decoding.